gravitee-lab/GraviteeCiCdOrchestrator/src/modules/circleci/status/README.md

 | `canceled`                                         |  someone canceled the execution                                                                 |
 | `unauthorized`                                     |  an unauthorized Circle CI user requested the execution, using `Circle CI` API, and it was therefore denied |

-* My question is : Are all _Descriptions of what happened_ definitely right?
+* My question is : Are all _Descriptions of what happened_ definitely right ?
 On which of them am I wrong ?
 Where I am wrong, what does the value means (What happened) ?

 * Assuming I am right about all those "_descriptions of what happened_", here is how i can classify thoses statuses :